Easy Foods For Entertaining in Summer

 Prosciutto and Melon

-The saltiness of the thinly sliced prosciutto paired with the sweetness of the cantaloupe is satisfying enough to make this a meal all in itself in my book.
+The saltiness of the thinly sliced prosciutto paired with the sweetness is so complimentary.
 Not to mention it is quite lovely on display and even the most reluctant of guests are found nibbling on a slice or two at some point.
 But this one is purposely first up on the list of easy foods for entertaining.
 Because honestly, I don’t think it gets easier than this.

 What You’ll Need Prosciutto and Melon